A2Amir/Introduction-of-Localization/README.md

   7. Localization Summary
 </b>

+you can find all of the related code [here](https://github.com/A2Amir/Introduction-of-Localization/blob/master/Localization.ipynb)

 ## 1. Introduction of Localization
  Localization answers a question, where is a car or robot in a given map with a high accuracy.